alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/choosing-the-ritgh-route-when-you-generate-link-in-aspnet-mvc.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 But generated link is [PhotoManager/ManageAlbum/00000000-0000-0000-0000-000000000000?pageid=0](http://localhost:13164/PhotoManager/ManageAlbum/00000000-0000-0000-0000-000000000000?pageid=0 "http://localhost:13164/PhotoManager/ManageAlbum/00000000-0000-0000-0000-000000000000?pageid=0") that is wrong.
 The page id was put in querystring and not in the path as I want.
 The problem is derived from the order of routes, because the ActionLink function scans route from the first to the last.
-Since the first route match with the parameter the ActionLink method decides to use the â€œDefaultâ€ route, appending the pageid parameter to the querystring.
+Since the first route match with the parameter the ActionLink method decides to use the *Default* route, appending the pageid parameter to the querystring.

 If you need to manually choose the route you need to generate your link you can use a different method of the Html helper object.